jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 function calls in them, like `name = input("What is your name? ")`.
 This statement is an assignment statement, and the RHS is a function call.

-The expressions that are placed between the parentheses after the function’s name are called *arguments*.
+The expressions that are placed between the parentheses after the function's name are called *arguments*.
 Some functions take no arguments, some functions take one argument, and some other functions can take several arguments.
 Arguments are separated with commas.
 Arguments tell the function how to do its